The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

-On one hand, the diffeomorphism transformation (\ref{eqn00}) is related to coordinate transformations and, as a consequence, to general covariance.
-On the other hand, the Hamiltonian formulation of GR is performed using the same \textquotedblleft rule of procedure\textquotedblright\ as in ordinary gauge theories, allowing one to derive the same transformation (\ref{eqn00}).
-The resulting invariance makes this transformations distinct from ordinary gauge theories because of the presence of derivatives of the gauge parameters.
+To summarize: firstly, the diffeomorphism transformation (\ref{eqn00}) is related to coordinate transformations and as a consequence to general covariance; secondly, the Hamiltonian formulation of GR is performed using the same \textquotedblleft rule of procedure\textquotedblright\ as in ordinary gauge theories, allowing one to obtain the same transformation (\ref{eqn00}); thirdly, the same transformation can be derived using purely Lagrangian methods, which are valid for all field theories, without any reference to a coordinate transformations or relying to the Hamiltonian methods.
+The resulting invariance makes these transformations distinct from ordinary gauge theories because of the presence of the derivatives of the gauge parameters (compare (\ref{ym}) and (\ref{eqnD17}) for transformations of the equations of motion).
 Such distinct transformations should manifest themselves in all steps of the procedure and this is exactly what we have found.
 For example, the non-zero PB among primary and secondary constraints in (\ref{eqn90}) and the `on-shell' of primary constraints result of (\ref{eqn172}) are properties that are not observed in ordinary gauge theories.
 These peculiarities are present in Dirac's formulation as considered in this article, as well as in \cite{KKRV}; and both of these formulations allow one to derive the diffeomorphism invariance (\ref{eqn00}).
-At least two of the above mentioned properties, which are related to (\ref{eqn90}) and (\ref{eqn172}), are absent in the ADM formulation and the transformations derived from the ADM Hamiltonian are different from a diffeomorphism.
+At least two of the above mentioned properties, which are related to (\ref{eqn90}) and (\ref{eqn172}), are absent in the ADM formulation; and the transformations derived from the ADM Hamiltonian are different from a diffeomorphism.
+Diffeomorphism, as a gauge transformation according to Noether's theorems, reflects a very special connection between the equations of motion; and such a relationship specific to Einstein's GR cannot disappear in the Hamiltonian analysis.
 A comparison between the Dirac and ADM formulations will be made in the next Section.